 Anxiety and I used to be a pair that would go hand and hand.
-I felt like it was my evil stepsister that would follow me around everywhere I would go.
+I felt like it was my evil stepsister who would follow me around everywhere I would go.
 If you’re like me and have ever dealt with this shaky shadow, fear no longer!

 In my experience, there are a lot of amazing ways to not only cope with anxiety but almost get rid of it altogether.
 There are many different approaches you can choose from - or, if you’re like me, you can combine any or all of them!
 As an added plus, these recommendations have many other health benefits besides just calming your anxiety.